openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 > **Note:**
 >
-> According to Cangjie package management specifications, only valid source code packages that meet the requirements can be correctly included in the compilation scope.
-If warnings like `no '.cj' file` appear during compilation, it is likely because the corresponding package does not comply with the specifications, causing the source files to be excluded.
+> According to the Cangjie package management specifications, only valid source code packages that meet the requirements can be correctly included in the compilation scope.
+If warnings like `no '.cj' file` appear during compilation, it is likely because the corresponding package does not comply with the specifications, causing the source files to be excluded from compilation.
 In such cases, refer to the [Cangjie Package Management Specifications](#cangjie-package-management-specifications) to modify the code directory structure.

 ### run

-`run` is used to execute the binary output of the current project.
-The `run` command defaults to executing the `build` command process to generate the final binary file for execution.
+`run` is used to execute the binary product built from the current project.
+The `run` command will execute the `build` command process by default to generate the final binary file for execution.

 `run` has several configurable options:

 - `--name <value>` specifies the name of the binary to run.
 If not specified, it defaults to `main`.
-In a workspace, binary outputs are stored in `target/release/bin` by default.
+In a workspace, binary products are stored in the `target/release/bin` path by default.
 - `--build-args <value>` controls the parameters for the `build` compilation process.
-- `--skip-build` skips the compilation process and directly runs the binary.
+- `--skip-build` skips the compilation process and directly executes the binary.
 - `--run-args <value>` passes arguments to the binary being executed.
-- `--target-dir <value>` specifies the output directory for the executable.
+- `--target-dir <value>` specifies the output path for the executable products.
-- `-g` runs the `debug` version of the binary.
+- `-g` runs the `debug` version of the product.
 - `-V, --verbose` displays execution logs.
 - `--skip-script` when configured, the build script compilation and execution will be skipped.